-playbackState: This integer value shall indicate one of the following playback states of the RMP.
-The states have the same meanings of playing, waiting and ended playback states, respectively, as specified in HTMLMediaElement as given in [30].
+playbackState: This integer value shall indicate one of the following playback states of the RMP:

 0 if the content is actively playing;

-1 if the playback paused;
+1 if the playback is paused for any reason and has not ended (e.g. seeking or stalled, paused for user interaction, waiting for user input, stopped due to errors);

-2 if the playback reached the end of the content.
+2 if the playback has ended (e.g. the end of the content is reached).